AfterShip/challenge/README.md

 ## Instructions
-Implement the design from `page.jpg`.
+- Implement the design from `page.jpg`.
 Pixel perfection is not the objective, but rather try to capture the look and feel.
 Find your own way of defining the different parts.
+- DO NOT FORK this repo, please send it your own github repo, generate the project ID by using this [UUID generator](https://www.uuidgenerator.net/) version 1.
+- Please give proper instructions if needed to generate the output files in README.md

 ### Objectives